-- 6.1 We aim to ensure that no job applicant suffers discrimination because of any of the protected characteristics above.
+Recruitment, promotion, and other selection exercises such as redundancy selection will be conducted on the basis of merit, against objective criteria that avoid discrimination.
+When recruiting or promoting, we will aim to take steps to improve the diversity of our workforce and provide equality of opportunity.
+We aim to ensure that no job applicant suffers discrimination because of any of the protected characteristics above.
 Our recruitment procedures are reviewed regularly to ensure that individuals are treated on the basis of their relevant merits and abilities.
 Job selection criteria are regularly reviewed to ensure that they are relevant to the job and are not disproportionate.
+Short-listing of applicants should be done by more than one person wherever possible.

+- Vacancies should generally be advertised to a diverse section of the labour market.

-Short-listing of applicants should be done by more than one person wherever possible. - 6.2 Job advertisements should avoid stereotyping or using wording that may discourage groups with a particular protected characteristic from applying. - 6.3 Applicants should not be asked about health or disability before a job offer is made.
+Job advertisements should avoid stereotyping or using wording that may discourage groups with a particular protected characteristic from applying. - 6.3 Applicants should not be asked about health or disability before a job offer is made.
 There are limited exceptions which should only be used with the approval of the Board.
-For example: - (a) Questions necessary to establish if an applicant can perform an intrinsic part of the job (subject to any reasonable adjustments).

-- (b) Questions to establish if an applicant is fit to attend an assessment or any reasonable adjustments that may be needed at interview or assessment. - (c) Positive action to recruit disabled persons. - (d) Equal opportunities monitoring (which will not form part of the decision-making process).
+For example: - (a) Questions necessary to establish if an applicant can perform an intrinsic part of the job (subject to any reasonable adjustments). - (b) Questions to establish if any reasonable adjustments may be needed at interview because of a disability - (c) Positive action to recruit disabled persons. - (d) Equal opportunities monitoring (which will not form part of the decision-making process).